 #5.
 Lemon Balm

 Another fantastic substitute for Lemongrass is the lemon balm, covering the structure of any dish you’re preparing.
 It is a perfect substitute for Lemongrass, specifically for cooking purposes.
 People use it ideally for dessert rather than savory.
-You can easily chip them and add in between the cooking to maintain the lemon balm’s dedicated flavor.
+You can easily chip them and add them in between the cooking to maintain the lemon balm’s dedicated flavor.
 This amazing spice can easily be found in any supermarket.

 - The proportion is divided into a 4:1 ratio with four lemon balm leaves makes up one stalk of Lemongrass.

 #6.
 Lemon Juice